openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/upgrade/minor_update.rst

 .. admonition:: Stable Branch
    :class: stable

-   The `--limit` was introduced in the Stein release.
-In previous versions, use `--nodes` or `--roles` parameters.
+   The `--limit` was introduced in the Stein release, previous versions used `--nodes` or `--roles` parameters.

 You can specify a role name, e.g. 'Compute', to execute the minor update on all nodes of that role in a rolling fashion (serial:1 is used on the playbooks).